WISVCH/nwerc-2022/content/contact.md

 The organisation can be contacted at [contact@2022.nwerc.eu](mailto:contact@2022.nwerc.eu).
 Companies interested in supporting the contest can contact [extern@2022.nwerc.eu](mailto:extern@2022.nwerc.eu).

 # NWERC Coach Slack
-Since a couple of years there is a NWERC organzation slack.
+Since a couple of years there is a NWERC organisation slack.
 Coaches are invited to join [here](https://join.slack.com/t/nwerc2022/shared_invite/zt-1ggf2uot2-SVwK9k29~xfwKZaZT0Vw6Q) for quick access to the organisation for questions.

 # Organisation